alexakreizinger/styleguide/README.md

 ### `_includes`

 The Liquid tags that pull style rules from their data files.
-Designed to be modular so you can include the file (`get_all_rules.md` to get all rules or `get_rules_for_audience` to get rules for a specific audience) in your output page rather than re-typing the Liquid all over again.
+Designed to be modular so you can include the file in your output page rather than re-typing the Liquid all over again.

 #### `get_all_rules.md`
 Outputs every single rule in a given `_data/stylerules/` file.
+Currently used for the semi-secret `/all/` pages.

 **Usage** (when including in an actual page):
 ```